deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “Sanded off my family markings and etchings.
 Gave me the name of an outcast…” Moj buzzed that same contented buzz again.
 “Called me insane, too.
 Shame, really.
 Fly charter shuttles without incident for twelve years, prevent a crash that would have killed dozens, nobody remembers.
 But rob *one* bank…”

-“You can tell that story later, Moj,” Trrrk’k said firmly, then turned to Wild.
+“You can tell that story later, Moj,” Trrrk’k said firmly, then turned to Wilde.
 “Be warned.
 He exaggerates.
 He would have you think he is an impulsive kleptomaniac, but he is not.”

 Moj’s buzzing sound was mock-aggrieved now.
 “Always you spoil my fun,” he lamented.

 “Can we focus, please?”
 Bruuk requested.

 “There is not much more to focus on,” Trrrk’k told him.
-“Wild, Bruuk, I think it best if you remain on the ship while Moj and I investigate the Clan’s friend.
+“Wilde, Bruuk, I think it best if you remain on the ship while Moj and I investigate the Clan’s friend.
 The Kwmbwrw are not hospitable to deathworlders.”

 “Fair,” Wilde nodded affably.
 “The longer we get to train together, the better.”